thanhkhoi14/SQL-Case-Study/Case Study #1 - Cohort Analysis/README.md

 ***
 ### Dataset

-The dataset used in the project is available in the "Case Study #1 - Cohort Analysis" folder.
+The dataset used in the project is available in the "Data" folder.
 The data set includes information about customers' online purchases stored in the FactInternetSales table.
 - 📅 FactInternetSales

 ***